 If your baby is born premature, these guidelines may differ slightly.
-You should check with your care provider or your pediatrician for the recommended storage guidelines for your specific situation.
+You should check with your care provider or pediatrician for the recommended storage guidelines for your situation.
 The fresher the milk, the better.
 Over time, and with cooler temperatures, the properties in your milk will become less effective.
 Even breastmilk frozen for months still has many nutrients that scientists cannot recreate in a lab synthetically.
-Keep an eye on dates to ensure you are using milk within the recommended guidelines.
+You must also watch dates to ensure you use the milk within the recommended guidelines.

-It is important to have an organized system for labeling and storing milk.
-You can mix milk from different pumping sessions together, as long as you mix it at the same temperature.
-Don’t add warm milk you just pumped to cold milk that had been sitting in the fridge.
-When you are planning on using the milk soon, you can store it in the refrigerator.
-If you are storing it in bottles, you can use a piece of masking tape with the date on it.
+Have an organized system for labeling and storing milk.
+You can mix milk from different pumping sessions together if you combine it at the same temperature.
+Don’t add warm milk you just pumped to cold milk sitting in the fridge.
+You can store it in the refrigerator if you plan on using the milk soon.
+If you are storing it in bottles, you can just use a piece of masking tape with the date on it.
 If you are taking milk to daycare, you may also want to include your baby’s name.

 It may also be worth recording the approximate time you pumped the milk when you store it.
 There is evidence that milk pumped at different times of the day changes in composition.
 There is significant circadian variation in tryptophan, fats, triacylglycerol, cholesterol, iron, melatonin, cortisol, and cortisone.
-All of these components in pumped breastmilk can help regulate your baby’s sleep and circadian rhythms.
-Ideally, you give your baby milk pumped at roughly the time they are eating that meal.
-It still makes sense to give your baby pumped milk over formula, even if you use milk pumped at night for their first morning meal.
+All of these components in pumped breast milk can help regulate your baby’s sleep and circadian rhythms.
+If you can give your baby milk pumped at roughly the time they are eating that meal, that would be ideal.
+It still makes sense to give your baby pumped milk over formula, even if you are using milk pumped at night for their first meal in the morning.

 Tips for Freezing Breastmilk

 Freeze milk in different portion sizes, generally between two to five ounces (60-150 mL) portions.
 Smaller amounts will thaw more quickly, and you will waste less milk this way.
-If you only froze 5 ounces (or 150 mL) portions and every feeding is four ounces, you waste an ounce (or 30 mL) each feeding.
-With smaller amounts, you will waste less, and you can always combine two bags for one feeding.
+If you only freeze 5 ounces (or 150 mL) portions and every feeding your baby drinks four ounces, you waste an ounce (or 30 mL) each feeding.
+You will waste less with smaller amounts, and you can always combine two bags for one feeding.

-Scalding milk does reduce some of the beneficial components, so of course, you want to give your baby fresh milk whenever possible.
-The issue with lipase only happens after milk has been frozen, and the only way to tell if this is going to be an issue is to test it.
+Scalding milk reduces some beneficial components, so you want to give your baby fresh milk whenever possible.
+The issue with lipase only happens after milk has been frozen, and the only way to tell if this will be an issue is to test it.
 You can pump a few ounces, put it in your freezer for a few days, pull it out, let it thaw, and smell it.
-If it has a slightly sour smell, you could have high levels of lipase.
+You could have high lipase levels if it has a slightly sour smell.
 See if your baby is bothered by it.
-If your milk does have a high level of lipase and your baby doesn’t want to drink it, you may need to scald your milk before freezing it.
+If your milk has a high lipase level and your baby doesn’t want to drink it, you may need to scald it before freezing it.
 It is an extra step, but it does solve the problem.

 Tips for Thawing Frozen Breastmilk

-Once you take milk out of the freezer and thaw it out, use it within 24 hours.
+Once you remove milk from the freezer and thaw it out, use it within 24 hours.
 Do not refreeze it once you thaw it out.
-To thaw out breastmilk, you could put it in the fridge the night before you plan to use it, place it under warm running water, or place it in a bowl of warm water.
+To thaw out breastmilk, put it in the fridge the night before you use it, place it under warm running water, or place it in a bowl of warm water.
 You would never want to microwave breastmilk.
-Microwaves can create hotspots that could burn your baby’s mouth, break down some of the nutrients, and change the milk composition.
+Microwaves can create hotspots that could burn your baby’s mouth, break down some nutrients, and change the milk composition.